 2. Failing capacitors

 It's electrolytic capacitors that are failing mostly.
-While good pianos are built on capacitors with a lot of headroom (tolerating much higher temperatures and voltage than expected) the cheaper ones are made of parts that just meet the electrical absolute must.
+While good pianos are built on capacitors with a lot of headroom (e.g. tolerating significantly higher temperatures and voltage than expected) the cheaper ones are made of parts that just meet the absolute electrical must.
 Since a cap life cycle is measured in hours (e.g. 2000 h) they can loose capacitance early and start to fail even if you just left the instrument switched on over night repeatedly.
-Loosing capacitance often means leakage which leads to other issues also.
-Symptoms could be low volume on one stereo channel, crackling static noise or low voltage in critical parts of the circuit resulting in complete failure.
+Loosing capacitance sometimes means leakage which leads to more issues.
+Symptoms could be low volume on a stereo channel, crackling static noise or low voltage in critical parts of the circuit resulting in complete failure.

 I've made the experience that SMD* caps fail more often than through-hole-components although they could be the better choice if selected properly.
 I have even seen exploded SMD caps due to lack of determined breaking point.
 You guessed it, SMD components are often cheaper than through hole equivalents.